eDocs Portal - General

 What is my Unique ID?

-Every organisational staff member must have a Unique ID, which is a number that is unique to you as an eDocs user.
+Every organisational staff member must have a one-time use Unique ID, which is a number that is unique to each eDocs user.
 Your Org Admin User(s) will assign this number to you to enter when you first login to eDocs as part of the system's two-factor authentication process.

 Please contact the Org Admin User(s) in your organisation if you do not know your Unique ID.